atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

     emptyDir: {}
 ```

-As explained above, this default configuration is suitable only for testing purposes.
+As explained above, this default configuration is suitable only for evaluation or testing purposes.
 Proper volume management needs to be configured.

 In order to enable the persistence of data stored in these volumes, it is necessary
 to replace these volumes with something else.